Tal Cohen's Bookshelf: A Collection of Personal Opinions about Books

 July 2017

 Plays, volume VII: The People That Walked In Darkness and others by Hanoch Levin.
-Throwing the existential problem in your face like no other.
+Throwing existential angst in your face like no other.

 Experiencing Theatre: Introduction to Drama and the Theatre by Zmira Heizner and Karin Heskia.
 Course textbook.